sud0gh0st-pwn/Django_Lesson_One/Readme.md

 As you can see you now have a new Dir with your sites name.

 This will be where we build out main site backend as for the frontend we can add a JS frontend later but for now i think to keep things simple keep it to django alone.

+# I will stop here and call this lesson 1, Ask me on whatsapp if you have any questions and let me know when you want to continue.